djch/daybook/README.md

 	rails test
 	```

+  **Note:** System tests require [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) in order to run (`rails test:system`).
+If you're on MacOS the simplest way to install it is via homebrew with `brew install chromedriver`.

 5. **Start your dev server** — Rail 5 uses [Puma](http://puma.io) for its development server.
 This runs in the foreground of your terminal so you'll probably want to open an additional tab while you work.

 	```